Newton Methods for Mean Field Games: A Numerical Study: Numerical tests

 \subsubsection{Test 2.1 with $\nu= 0.4$}

-We first consider the case $\nu = 0.4$, and solve the MFG system using the three schemes: Newton--SL, Newton--FD, and FD--Newton.
+We start with the case $\nu = 0.4$.
 Figure~\ref{fig:errors} shows, in logarithmic scale, the evolution of the Newton iteration errors $E(m^n)$ and $E(u^n)$ for the three schemes: Newton--SL, Newton--FD, and FD--Newton.
 All the three schemes exhibit comparable convergence behavior, whereas FD--Newton shows a slightly faster decay of the $\ell^\infty$--norm of successive iterates.

 In Figure~\ref{fig:quadratic-convergence} we compare the convergence rate of the three Newton algorithms by plotting $\log(m^{n+1})$ against $\log(m^{n})$.
 The estimated convergence rate is computed as the slope of the least-squares linear fit of the data points $(\log(m^{n}),\log(m^{n+1}))$, which provides a numerical estimate of the exponent $p$ in the relation $m^{n+1} \approx C (m^{n})^{p}$.
 This results in $p=1.408$ for Newton--SL, $p=1.393$ for Newton--FD and $p=1.663$ for FD--Newton.
 For a quadratically exact convergent method we expect $p=2$, hence an ideal slope of $2$ in this log--log plot.